 These are more sensitive than xray and can help get a better picture of what is going on.
 These include myelogram, CT or MRI.

-Conservative treatment (medication and those outlined below) is generally successful in pet that are still able to walk.
-In my experience pets that have deep pain also generally have good results with conservative management
+Conservative treatment (medication and those outlined below) is generally successful in pets that are still able to walk.
+In my experience pets that have deep pain also generally have good results with conservative management.

 A multimodal approach offers the best chance of recovery in these pets with intervertabral disc disease.